jericson/jericson.github.io/_posts/2021-04-06-oracle_discourse.md

 account.
 Consider toggling the `disable digest emails` setting so that you aren't sending out digest emails which will eat into the Mailjet email quota.

-## Using Discourse as for comments on a Jekyll blog
+## Using Discourse for comments on a Jekyll blog

 At the moment Oracle limits non-paying customers to two VMs, so I might as well put up another Discourse instance at